fboulegue/SteamReviewHelper/README.md

      $gameName = "Your Game Name";
      $appId = "Your_App_ID";
      ```
+In fetch_reviews.php and updated-reviews.php: Replace the hardcoded App ID:

+php
+Kopieren
+Bearbeiten
+$app_id = 'Your_New_App_ID';

 2. **Ensure Review Fetching Works:**
    - Make sure your Steam App ID allows review fetching via API.

+## Expected Upgrades soon

+create config.php and include it to all files to dynamic read the $app_id from single file

 ## Known Issues